jfcloutier/karma_system/research_fellowship/notebook.md

 # Research notebook

+## February 18, 2025

+More details on policies, with a algorithm for their execution

+## February 7, 2025

+Elliott Hauser becomes project advisor

+## February 4, 2025

+Avel Guénin becomes project advisor

+## January 2025

+Progress on coding the outline of a CA's timeframe

+## November 12, 2024

+Coding progress: MetaCAs grow the SOM
+Symposium: Presentation on "An experiment in articial agency" recorded and submitted

 ## October 10, 2024

-Coding progress: Meta-cognition actor is adding cognition actors
+Coding progress:  Improved actor model framework (added signaling and did refactoring).
+Meta-cognition actor is adding cognition actors

 ## October 02, 2024